 Good Hotel Guide Review

-large reception, bar/lounge, sun lounge, restaurant, free (slow) Wi-Fi in public areas, in-room TV (Freeview), wedding facilities, 3-acre grounds, parking, public rooms wheelchair accessible.
+large reception, bar/lounge, sun lounge, restaurant, in-room TV (Freeview), wedding facilities, 3-acre grounds, public rooms wheelchair accessible, partially adapted toilet.

 ‘easy listening’ in lounge by bar.

 well-behaved dogs allowed in some bedrooms by arrangement (max 2, £10 per stay, bedding, bowls, washing facilities, towels, treats), public rooms (part of restaurant, subject to ‘three barks’ rule).

 B&B doubles from £230, singles from £200.
 Set-price dinner £42–£50 (2/3 courses).